PowerLoom/onchain-consensus/README.md

 ## Setup

-Offchain Consensus, currently, is only relevant to you if you're a validator.
+Onchain Consensus, currently, is only relevant to you if you're a validator.
 Snapshotters can just use the provided reporting URL in their configuration.
 But if you're a developer and want to play around with the system and build your use case, then you should follow [these instructions](https://github.com/PowerLoom/deploy#instructions-for-code-contributors) to set up the Powerloom System.

 ## Development Instructions